Frequently asked questions

 A traditional motor features a laminated steel core with copper windings, and up to a third of the motor losses are caused by eddy currents in that steel core.
-When the core and copper windings are replaced by copper traces etched into the Printed Circuit Board (PCB) stator of IE motors, the core losses are eliminated, which provides a higher efficiency motor.
+When the core and copper windings are replaced by copper traces etched into the Printed Circuit Board (PCB) stator of Infinitum motors, the core losses are eliminated, which provides a higher efficiency motor.

 Infinitum’s motors have a geometry commonly referred to as “pancake” or “disc” motors.
-IE’s motors are less than half the volume and weight of conventional AC induction motors and approximately 30% smaller than electrically commutated (EC) motors.
+Infinitum’s motors are less than half the volume and weight of conventional AC induction motors and approximately 30% smaller than electrically commutated (EC) motors.
 With these size and weight advantages, Infinitum motors achieve higher efficiency and boast a broader, flatter efficiency curve while being scalable to higher HP.

 What is an axial flux motor and how does it work?

 In an axial flux motor, the magnetic flux travels parallel to the motor shaft, in the axial direction.
 Traditional AC induction motors are radial flux machines, where the flux travels perpendicular to the motor shaft in the radial direction.

 The Infinitum motor is arranged so that the stator and rotor discs are all parallel to each other, and the stator is sandwiched between the rotor discs.
 As current passes through the coils on the stator PCB, they generate an electromagnetic field which interacts with the magnetic fields from the rotor magnets to generate torque and rotation.

 Our technology allows the motor to be tailored to the application requirements.
 We can design your motor with both rare earth and ferrite permanent magnets.

 How does the reliability compare to conventional motors?